Davidov21/Project-Euler-7-10001st-Prime-ADA/README.md

 # Project-Euler-7-10001st-Prime-ADA
-My solution to the project Euler problem multiples of 3 and 5 using the ADA programming language which is similar to C++
+My solution to the project Euler problem 7 10001st Prime using the ADA programming language which is similar to C++

 The prompt is
 By listing the first six prime numbers: 2, 3, 5, 7, 11, and 13, we can see that the 6th prime is 13.